adstriegel/cse34468-su24/mats/syllabus.md

 # Syllabus - CSE 34468 - Internet of Things Summer 2024

-The following is a draft syllabus that may change prior to the start of the course.
-The late policy though is fixed (25% / late day)

-## Motivation
+## Course Motivation

 Over the past decade, there has been tremendous growth in the availability of highly capable low-cost devices capable of sensing and actuating our environment under the guise of Cyber-Physical Systems (CPS).
 When coupled with improvements in wireless communications, the Internet of Things (IoT) has emerged with the potential for transforming our modern society, instrumenting everything from ourselves via wearable computing (smart watches, health sensors) to our houses (home automation) to our environment (smart cities) to transportation (driverless cars).

 ## Overview

 This course will introduce the basic building blocks of the Internet of Things (IoT).
 The course will introduce students to Python, embedded systems (Raspberry Pi), sensing, actuation, and introductory networking.
 The course will begin with a brief overview of Python and will then work through the basic IoT components.
 Specific components to be covered include I/O (input / output), timing (measuring time, time-based output (ex.
 PWM)), analog interactions (A/D, D/A), communication buses (serial, parallel), and networking (IP, wireless).
 The course will be a hands-on course with various skill building lab modules and projects.

 ## Instructor

-Prof. Aaron Striegel, Computer Science and Engineering striegel@nd.edu
+Prof. Aaron Striegel, Computer Science and Engineering, striegel@nd.edu

 ## Pre-Requisites

 None besides prior programming via MATLAB or other introductory coursework.
-Generally, having taken EG 10117 / EG 10118 is sufficient.
+EG 10117 / EG 10118 is sufficient.

 ## Textbook